mauabe/gang-website/README.md

 ## Web layout with CSS

-For more information about this exercise, you can check the inpired work of Rich Armstrong at Tap Tap Kaboom. https://taptapkaboom.com
+For more information about this exercise, you can check the inspired work of Rich Armstrong at Tap Tap Kaboom. https://taptapkaboom.com

-I recommend his `Explorative Design` class.
+I also recommend his `Explorative Design` class.
 It will bring your design skills to another level.